brentgroves/repsys/a_status/linamar_migration.md

 ## summary

-- 6 of 8 scripts and work tables validated.
+- 8 of 8 scripts and work tables validated.
-- Found more missing procedures in the Azure SQL database that I recreated for our Azure SQL MI.
+- Checked 200 of 4000 result set values by hand.
-- We could delete account_activity_summary records after each TB script is set to save a lot of storage space.
+todo:
-- Created an archive schema to backup hard-to-replace tables.
+- Complete diff of result set.

 ## Azure SQL database changes made